rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 #### Diffie-Hellman key exchange

-This key exchange is based on an algorithm that mathematically can not easily compute [discrete logarithms][discretelog] of large numbers in a reasonable amount of time.
+This key exchange is based on an algorithm that mathematically cannot easily compute [discrete logarithms][discretelog] of large numbers in a reasonable amount of time.
 We will offer an overview of the algorithm using colours before we run straightforward with numbers and abstract formula.